Ithaca College Student Newspaper Named Best in Country

 For more information on the Mark of Excellence Awards, visit www.spj.org.
 For more information on “The Ithacan,” visit www.ithacan.org or contact Michael Serino, student media advisor in the Roy H. Park School of Communications, at (607) 274-1036 or email@example.com.

-Originally published in Media Relations: Ithaca College Student Newspaper Named Best in Country.
+Originally published in IC News: Ithaca College Student Newspaper Named Best in Country.